professor-2390/Random_Password_Generator/README.md

-# Random_Password_Generator
+# Random Password Generator
-andom password generato using JavaScript
+Random password generato using JavaScript You can generate and copy password
+## Language
+- Javascript
+- html
+- css
+## Developer
+- Sakib